This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions

-- In a large Dutch oven over medium-high heat, toast flour, stirring constantly, until just beginning to brown, about 15 minutes.
-Whisk in butter until melted, then continue to cook until roux becomes a deep brown, about 2 to 4 minutes.
+1. In a large Dutch oven over medium heat, toast all-purpose flour, stirring constantly, until just beginning to brown, about 15 minutes.
+Whisk in butter until melted, then continue to cook until the roux becomes a deep brown similar to the color of peanut butter, about 2 to 4 minutes.

-- Season shrimp with a sprinkle of salt and freshly ground black pepper.
+1. Season shrimp with a sprinkle of salt and freshly ground black pepper.
 Add to pot and simmer until shrimp is cooked through, about 5 minutes.
 Stir in scallions and Worcestershire sauce.
-Season to taste with salt and freshly ground black pepper.
+Season to taste with salt and freshly ground black pepper and garnish with more scallions or fresh thyme.
 Serve over cooked rice, passing hot sauce and lemon wedges.

 Recipe tips and variations